 Only use the recommended solutions

 If you have reusable lenses, clean and store them using the solutions recommended by your contact lens practitioner, and throw away solutions that are past their sell by or discard by date.
-Never rinse or store your lenses in tap water.
+Never rinse or store your lenses in tap water as this can cause a very serious eye infection.
 And don’t forget your contact lens case.
-Make sure that you clean the case every day – by rinsing it with fresh contact lens solution – and throw it away as recommended by your contact lens practitioner.
+Make sure that you clean the case every day – by rinsing it with fresh contact lens solution and letting it dry – and replace it as recommended by your contact lens practitioner.

 If you drop your lens- make sure you clean it with your recommended solution before putting it in your eye.
 Never lick your lenses before inserting them!
 This is unhygienic and can cause eye infections.